 JunkFilter Plus was developed using an anti-spam software development kit developed by Commtouch Ltd. Under our December 2004 agreement with Commtouch, Commtouch granted us a nonexclusive right and license to copy the software development kit and related software and documentation for purposes of further development or modification in connection with the design, development and sale of products that integrate the spam identification and classification services of Commtouch's Detection Center, and to sell products incorporating such software and documentation.
-Under the agreement, we will pay Commtouch an annual fee for each customer who purchases JunkFilter Plus based on the number of purchasers, subject in the first year to a minimum required fee for 25,000 purchases.
-The agreement has a one-year initial term, beginning with the commercial launch date of the JunkFilter Plus in July 2005.
+Under the agreement, we pay Commtouch an annual fee for each customer who purchases JunkFilter Plus based on the number of purchasers.
+The agreement had a one-year initial term, beginning with the commercial launch date of the JunkFilter Plus in July 2005 and was extended for another year, ending July 2007.
 We may mutually renew the agreement for successive periods of 12 months each but during any renewal period either of us may terminate the agreement upon 90 days' prior written notice or with shorter notice upon the occurrence of certain events enumerated in the agreement.
 Commtouch will continue to provide customers with accessibility to its software and our integrated products following termination of the agreement, and the licenses granted to our customers will also survive such termination.
 The parties are currently discussing amending the current agreement.